-Born and raised in Southern California, her family recently made the decision to move to Tennessee where they’re enjoying the changes in the seasons and being closer to nature… but missing the beach and In-N-Out something fierce.
+Born and raised in Southern California, her family recently made the decision to move to Tennessee where they’re enjoying the changes in the seasons and being closer to nature.
+But they do miss the beach and In-N-Out like something fierce.

 Words to live by: My grandpa to this day sends me an email every night with words of wisdom, and my favorite which he uses often is: This too shall pass.